Unladylike-gatekeeper954/claude-workflow-library/workflows/writing-workflow.md

 ## Quick Start

 In a rush?
-Here's the fastest path:
+Here is the fastest path:

-1. Do **Step 1** — 2 minutes to define audience and goal
+1. Do **Step 1** — define audience and goal
 2. Do **Step 2** — get an outline
 3. Do **Step 3** — write all sections
 4. Do **Step 5** — quick final polish
-5. Read it once yourself and hit publish
+5. Read it once yourself and publish

----

-*Found this helpful?
-Give the repo a ⭐ and share it with a fellow writer.*